damionmounts/asu-course-search/README.md

 # asu-course-search
-A Python project based upon BeautifulSoup &amp; Selenium that allows searching for courses at Arizona State University
+A Python project built on top of BeautifulSoup &amp; Selenium that allows searching for courses at Arizona State University

 ---